 The Noble Falls are small but beautiful, as the water flows along the Wooroloo Brook.
+Surrounded by gorgeous native flora like jarrah, marri and blackbutt, it’s a nature lover’s dream come true.
 You can get the full experience on the Noble Falls Walk Trail with loops around the brook and it’s perfect for dogs at only 3.5km long.

-Enjoy the white waters as the Serpentine River cascades into the rock-rimmed pool of Serpentine Falls.
-A popular swimming spot in summer, the falls are set in a naturally beautiful cleft at the foot of the scarp and it’s a tranquil spot for a little day adventure.
+Enjoy the white waters as the Serpentine River cascades into the rock-rimmed pool of Serpentine Falls, inside the Serpentine National Park.
+A popular swimming spot and beautiful day trip location, the falls are set in a naturally beautiful cleft at the foot of the scarp and it’s a tranquil spot.
 Hike the 6km return Baldwins Bluff Trail to see the falls from the top, or head out along the 14km return Kitty’s Gorge Trail (named after a runaway cow) and enjoy the full picture of Gooralong Brook.

 Sixty Foot Falls

 You can get the vast openness of the Barrington Quarry, as well as the majestic height of the Sixty Foot Falls, at this hot spot, just 30 minutes from Perth.
-Depending on how adventurous you are feeling, you can tackle the short and sweet 2.8km Blue Wren Ramble and combine it with the 2.5km Sixty Foot Falls Trail Loop to explore the Quarry, and the panoramic views atop the falls, or you can let these guys guide the way.
-If you head out here after a good drop of rain, you will get to have a bit of fun crossing the stream as it creates the falls.
+Depending on how adventurous you are feeling, you can tackle the short and sweet 2.8km Blue Wren Ramble and combine it with the 2.5km Sixty Foot Falls Trail Loop to explore the Quarry, and the panoramic views atop the falls.
+If you head out here after a good drop of rain (so perfect timing right now!), you’ll have a bit of fun crossing the stream as it creates the falls.